<

 ...............................................................................................

-Timber Masterson is a writer/actor/TV host-type-fellow who resides, presently, in Toronto, Canada, (Why?) and yes, it’s a long story.
-“Are there no points for having survived New York and L.A?
-Who do I talk to about such matters?”
+Timber Masterson is a writer/actor/TV host-type-fellow who resides in Toronto, Canada, (Why?) and yes, it's a long story.
 His mammoth personal saga, A Long Way From Kind And Pretty, is now complete and on the lookout for an agent/publisher.
-While finishing his book, Tim’s been cleansing his mind, organizing his website and contributing his imaginative tales to So New Media, Word Riot, Opium Magazine, Unlikely 2.0, Yankee Pot Roast, 3 AM Magazine, Milk Magazine, Noo Journal, Wandering Army, Now Magazine, The National Post, and other publications that accept his heartfelt jazzy epistles.
+While finishing his book, Tim's been cleansing his mind, updating his website and contributing his imaginative tales to So New Media, Word Riot, Unlikely 2.0, Yankee Pot Roast, 3 AM Magazine, Milk Magazine, Noo Journal, Wandering Army, Now Magazine, The National Post, and other publications that accept his heartfelt jazzy epistles.

 FRESH YARN: The Online Salon for Personal Essays presents Kathlene McGovern